minjonyfilm/netflix-content-recommender-system/README.md

 ## Description

-The project aimed to design a recommendation system for Netflix content, be it movies or TV shows.
-Starting with data cleaning and preprocessing, missing values in various columns were handled, and date-related features were engineered.
-In the exploratory data analysis phase, the distribution of content types and ratings was visualized, providing insights into the nature of available content.
-Feature engineering led to the creation of the 'content' feature, a combination of several textual attributes.
-The crux of the recommendation system involved transforming this 'content' feature into a matrix of TF-IDF (Term Frequency-Inverse Document Frequency) features.
-Using the TF-IDF matrix, a cosine similarity matrix was computed, which served as the basis for recommending similar content.
-The cosine similarity matrix captures the similarity between content items, thus enabling personalized recommendations for users based on their viewing history or specific content preferences.
+This project aims to design an interactive recommendation system for Netflix content, encompassing both movies and TV shows.
+The project began with meticulous data cleaning and preprocessing to handle missing values across various columns and engineer date-related features.
+During the exploratory data analysis phase, content types and ratings were visualized to gain insights into the diversity of available content.
+A key step in feature engineering was the creation of the 'content' feature, aggregating several textual attributes to represent each content item uniquely.

+The core of the recommendation system involves transforming this 'content' feature into a TF-IDF (Term Frequency-Inverse Document Frequency) matrix.
+Utilizing this matrix, a cosine similarity matrix was computed to capture the likeness between content items, facilitating personalized recommendations based on user preferences or viewing history.

+To enhance user engagement and accessibility, the project leveraged Streamlit to develop an interactive web application.
+This addition allows users to easily select movies or TV shows from a dropdown menu and receive tailored content recommendations, significantly improving the user experience.

 ## Skills